metacommunities/metacommunities/publications/sss_dec2015/plan.md

 ## Title

-Capitalised numbers and their obscure numericalities Capital numbers and the obscure numericalities of practice Dis-counting large numbers: how copying makes things big
+The multiple multiply: capital numbers and the calculative agency of STS 29 million and counting: the calculative agency of STS 29 million and counting: capital numbers and their configurations Capitalised numbers and their obscure numericalities Capital numbers and the obscure numericalities of practice Dis-counting large numbers: how copying makes things big